Use packages from npmjs.com

 Create a new feed.
 Make sure you check the Include packages from common public sources checkbox.

 Navigate to Feed settings by selecting the gear icon button.

 Select Upstream sources, and then select Add Upstream.

 Select Public source, and then select npmjs from the dropdown menu.

 Filter to saved packages

-You can see the packages you have saved in your feed by selecting the appropriate Source filter.
+You can view the packages you saved from upstreams by selecting your Source from the dropdown menu.

-@fabrikam/core but enable you to consume public packages directly from npmjs.com, see Scopes.
+@fabrikam/core but enable you to consume public packages directly from npmjs.com, see npm scopes for more details.